 Monitoring portfolio companies’ financial performance

 Keeping a close eye on portfolio quality at the portfolio level will greatly increase your chances to achieve your long term investment return objectives.
 However, you should not stop short of also closely watching your individual holdings.
 You need to make sure that your portfolio companies keep progressing in terms of growth and profitability – except perhaps during periods of economic crisis.
 Part of the monitoring of individual companies also pertains to assessing their financial strength.
-It is not a rare event that a strongly growing company, that may even be profitable, files for bankruptcy out of the blue because it is unable to repay a major loan falling due.
+It is not a rare event that a strongly growing company, which may even be profitable, files for bankruptcy out of the blue because it is unable to repay a major loan falling due.
 This type of scenario tends to happen in the context of private equity deals whereby an acquired company’s balance sheet gets loaded up with debt.

 Here’s a convenient way to get around the time-consuming task of monitoring portfolio companies.
 It is available to Ziggma Premium users.
 These have the possibility to check at any given point in time which stock is the best to own in a given industry.
 If you are committed to owning stocks, then you would want to own the best stock(s) in an industry.
 By owning the best-in-class stock in the industries you are interested in you get around the obligation to monitor companies’ financial performance.
 By owning the best company, you cannot do better anyhow.

 The Ziggma platform provides an additional, more granular, approach to monitoring companies’ financial performance over time.
 It is also available to users on the free plan.
-In the menu tab Fundamental, Ziggma users can consult key metrics of their portfolio companies’, such as PE ratio, ROE, net margin, revenue growth, income growth as well as the difference in percent from the analyst consensus price.
-Professional portfolio managers spend many hours monitoring their portfolio companies’ financial progress over time on growth, profitability or balance sheet strength.
+In the menu tab Fundamental, Ziggma users can consult key metrics of their portfolio companies, such as PE ratio, ROE, net margin, revenue growth, income growth as well as the difference in percent from the analyst consensus price.
+Professional portfolio managers spend many hours monitoring their portfolio companies’ financial progress over time on growth, profitability, or balance sheet strength.
 Ziggma Premium subscribers get the highly valuable added benefit of being able to see their holdings’ current key financial metrics next to the respective historical value as of the time of purchase.
-Combined with color coding, green for improvement, red for deterioration, Ziggma Premium users can identify positive and negative trends at portfolio holdings at one glance.
-Features, such as these, greatly contribute to make investing easier and more accessible to less experienced investors.
+Combined with color coding, green for improvement, and red for deterioration, Ziggma Premium users can identify positive and negative trends in portfolio holdings at one glance.
+Features, such as these, greatly contribute to making investing easier and more accessible to less experienced investors.

 How to track and monitor your portfolio?
 Meet the Ziggma Portfolio Tracker

-As mentioned in the introduction, most investors come up short because they fail to properly monitor their portfolio and its holdings.
+As mentioned in the introduction, most investors come up short because they fail to properly monitor their portfolios and its holdings.
 This sad outcome is largely due to the lack of tools made available to investors by their banks and brokers.
 While professional portfolio managers keep a close eye on their holdings, retail investors tend not to do this.
 Consequently, they will fail to take note when their portfolio gets over-exposed to a specific stock or industry.
 They are likely to react as portfolio risk becomes too substantial relative to their risk tolerance.
 And, they most certainly will not take note of portfolio companies’ underperforming.

 The convenient solution to proper portfolio monitoring